rundeck/docs/docs/manual/notifications/jira.md

 ### Configuration

 The Jira connection credentials are set in the `project.properties` file for your project.
-In Notification plugins, `password` is on clean text.
+For these Notification plugins, `password` is your Auth Token (plain text).

 ```
 project.plugin.Notification.jira-comment-issue.login=admin@instance.com
-project.plugin.Notification.jira-comment-issue.password=cleanPass
+project.plugin.Notification.jira-comment-issue.password=tokentext
 project.plugin.Notification.jira-comment-issue.url=https://instance.atlassian.net
 ```